MathisSchm/ShellShockDrawer/README.md

 ## Download
 https://github.com/MathisSchm/ShellShockDrawer/releases/tag/1.0

+!!
+Important: Run the executable in admin mode.

 ## About
 Draws the trajectory of standard projectiles for the game ShellShock Live on top of the game.